NickF0211/F-BSC-TOOL/README.md

 To launch experiment for case studies with aggregations, run `python3 benchmark_aggr.py` To launch experiment for case studies without aggregations, run `python3 benchmark_non_aggr.py` If (memtime) is not installed, change variable `memtime_available = False` before running the script.
-If you wish to compare TOOL against z3, cvc5, and vampire, please change
+If you wish to compare F-BSC against z3, cvc5, and vampire, please change

 `z3 = True`,   `cvc5 = True`, and  `vampire = True` in both experiment scripts.